etherisc-legacy/GIF/docs/generic_insurance_framework.rst

 The **utility layer** can contain any number of off-chain utility services supplementing the on-chain functionality.
 For example, statistical monitoring of events triggered by contracts, making e-mail or instant messenger notifications, accepting fiat payments for policies, as well as making fiat payouts.
 As a result, any product app can be fully functional on chain even without any support from the utility layer, as well as can provide a full spectrum of the required features.

 The key feature to have in a framework is the ability to upgrade and replace individual elements of the system.
 For this purpose, the Generic Insurance Framework employs a microservices-based architecture approach for its utility layer.
-The GIF organizes off-chain operations as a collection of loosely coupled services, each implementing a single independent function—a state known as "decomposition by business capabilities."
+The GIF organizes off-chain operations as a collection of loosely coupled services, each implementing a single independent function — a state known as "decomposition by business capabilities."